Sen. Elizabeth Warren tweets that her oldest brother died from COVID-19 complications

-Former Democratic presidential contender and Massachusetts Sen. Sen. Elizabeth Warren tweeted that her oldest brother died Tuesday from COVID-19 complications.
+(ABC News) — Former Democratic presidential contender and Massachusetts Senator Elizabeth Warren tweeted that her oldest brother died Tuesday from COVID-19 complications.

 “My oldest brother, Don Reed, died from coronavirus on Tuesday evening.
 He joined the Air Force at 19 and spent his career in the military, including five and a half years off and on in combat in Vietnam.
 He was charming and funny, a natural leader,” she wrote in a series of tweets on Thursday.